-This visit provides a stark reminder of the past, highlighted by the playing of Baez’s Where Are You Now, My Son?.
+This visit provides a stark reminder of the past, highlighted by the playing of Baez’s Where Are You Now, My Son? inside the shelter.
 Baez was inspired to write the song based on her experience in Hanoi during the war.
-She also painted a portrait in tribute which currently hangs in the hotel’s lobby.
+She also painted a portrait in tribute that currently hangs in the hotel’s lobby.

 Hungry guests don’t need to travel far for food.
 The Sofitel Legend Metropole hotel has no fewer than six on-site dining options ranging from casual French eateries to full-service restaurants.